-The Company is a subsidiary of Emaar Properties PJSC (the "Parent Company" or "Parent"), a company incorporated in the UAE and listed on the Dubai Financial Market.
+The Company is a subsidiary of Emaar Properties PJSC (the "Parent Company" or "Parent" or "Ultimate Parent"), a company incorporated in the UAE and listed on the Dubai Financial Market.
 The Company is also listed on the Dubai Financial Market.
 The Company and its subsidiaries constitute the Group (the "Group").

 The principal activities of the Group are property development and development management services in the UAE.

-The Group has not invested in shares or stocks during 2021 and 2020.
+The Group has not invested in shares or stocks during 2023 and 2022.

-The consolidated financial statements were authorised for issue on 17 March 2022.
+The consolidated financial statements were authorised for issue on 14 March 2024.